-Linum. form you that Flax has a five-leaved calyx, and a corolla of five petals: the capsule opens by five valves, and is divided into ten cells, each containing one seed.
-The blossoms, which are produced on an unbranched stalk, with alternate lance-shaped leaves, are blue.
-Having selected a sufficient number of specimens of the class Pentandria, I shall close my letter, believing that the objects already described will furnish you with abundant employment, till I have leisure to collect further information, relative to those that are to follow.
+valves, being divided in the inside into ten cells, each containing one seed.
+The blossoms are blue, which are produced on an unbranched stalk, with alternate lance-shaped leaves.
+Having selected a sufficient number of specimens of the class Pentandria, I shall close my letter, believing that the objects already described will furnish you with sufficient employment, till I have leisure to collect further information, relative to those that are to follow.
 This fine season should encourage you to spend a great deal of time abroad.
-Remember to use your eyes, and let none of Nature's beauties escape your observation.
+Remember to use your eyes, and let none of Flora's beauties escape your observation.
 Adieu.